annndruha/annndruha.github.io/index.md

 <a style="display:none;">Andrey Marakulin CV</a>

+# <a id="works" href="#works">👨🏻‍💻 Work experience</a>

+* ### Deep Learning Engineer, Python developer

+    *Center of Engineering Physics at Lomonosov Moscow State University*

+    Working on “EyePoint P10” - a signature analysis system.
+EyePoint P10 aims to detect faulty electronic components on printed circuit boards.
+My responsibilities are write Python code, modules, fix bugs, working on architecture and use deep neural networks for electronic components recognition.

+* ### Teacher of neural networks courses

+    *Lomonosov Moscow State University*

+    I teach a one-year Neural Networks course for postgraduate MSU students.
+The course covers a wide range of neural networks types, deals with solving various problems.
+In the second part of the course, students did implemented neural networks in their scientific work under my guidance

 # <a id="education" href="#education">🎓 Education</a>

 * ### Lomonosov Moscow State University
-    (Moscow) Faculty of Physics, department of particles physics
+    (2018-2022, Moscow) Faculty of Physics, department of particles physics

-* ### Moscow Institute of Physics and Technology (Moscow) Applied Mathematics and Computer Science, Department of Technologies of Digital Transformation
+* ### Moscow Institute of Physics and Technology (2022-2024, Moscow) Applied Mathematics and Computer Science, Department of Technologies of Digital Transformation

 # <a id="skills" href="#skills">🛠️ Skills</a>